autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 - Extracted the components into a library which can be used by other tools, all they need is a db

 ### Result:
-- nps / csat score used in OKRs
+- nps / csat score used in OKRs (> 80)
 - Components reused in other areas
-- hundreds of feature requests fulfilled (highest number of tickets completed)
+- hundreds of feature requests fulfilled ~100 (highest number of tickets completed)

 ### Reflection:
 - Why not use qualtrics or something similar?
 Cost, complexity, sometimes building for scratch can be a better fit for your exact use-case rather than a solution which fits many use-cases.
 - all about the data
-- Next step would be apps or browser extensions with things like notification support, survey support, etc
+- Next step would be apps or browser extensions (think about code injection) with things like notification support, survey support, etc
 - Tricky to get the UX right - don't want to be intrusive, but do want to gather data i.e. popups are painful

 ### 5 Whys: